kevstark/r-solar/README.md

 Residential panels typically peak around the ~14% efficiency rating, and inverters in the 85-95% range depending on their temperature and input amperage.
 Inclination and orientation of the panels further reduce the potential energy generated.

+A total energy conversion percentage of 8-12% is expected for residential systems.
+Efficency will be higher in the cooler seasons, even though less total energy is available.

 ## Data

 This analysis utilises the following data sources: